mcilloni/mcilloni.github.io/_posts/2023-07-23-unicode-is-hard.md

     パンダ
     ```

-4. To facilitate UTF-8 detection when other encodings may be in use, some platforms annoyingly add a UTF-8 BOM (`EF BB 0D`) at the beginning of text files.
+4. To facilitate UTF-8 detection when other encodings may be in use, some platforms annoyingly add a UTF-8 BOM (`EF BB BF`) at the beginning of text files.
 Microsoft's Visual Studio is historically a major offender in this regard:

     ```shell
     $  file OldProject.sln